-Northern Division's Masters alpine racing formally consists of skiers from Montana, the Western Dakotas, NW Wyoming, and Northern Idaho.
-Northern Division occasionally hosts a masters races in Montana (sometimes concurrently with a U16-U21 event) and regularly partners with Intermountain Division and PNSA Division for additional races.
-Northern welcomes racers from all divisions to participate in its races, training, events and apres-ski social gatherings.
+Northern Division's masters alpine racing formally consists of skiers from Montana, Western South Dakota and Northern Wyoming.
+Northern Division hosts a masters races in Montana (sometimes concurrently with a U16-U21 event) and regularly partners with Intermountain Division and PNSA Division for additional races.
+Northern welcomes racers from all divisions to participate in its races, training, and other events.

 Pre-registration is encouraged for all races via skiracereg.com.
-Entry into joint division races should follow the rules of the host division available at intermountainmasters.org (Intermountain); and pnsamasters.org (PNSA).
+Entry into joint division races should follow the rules of the host division available at intermountainmasters.org (Intermountain) and pnsamasters.com (PNSA).

-All Masters racers are welcome at Northern events without additional charge beyond the entry fee.
-A Northern Masters liability waiver and/or host mountain liability waiver may be required prior to race start.
+All masters racers are welcome at Northern events without additional charge beyond the entry fee.
+A Northern masters liability waiver and/or host mountain liability waiver may be required prior to race start.